PetrAPConsulting/Mistral-OCR/README.md

 - **Secure API Key Storage**: Your Mistral API key is encrypted locally in your browser using AES-256-GCM with PBKDF2 key derivation
 - **Multiple Export Formats**: Download results as Markdown, JSON, and extract embedded images
 - **Privacy-Focused**: All processing happens through your own proxy server - no data stored on external servers
-- **Choice of models**: proxy server and frontend are prepared for choice between two models (currently MistralOCR 2 and 3), As long as Mistral keeps the same API structure (/v1/ocr endpoint with the same request format), you can update the model identifiers in proxy-server.js:
+- **Choice of models**: proxy server and frontend are prepared for choice between two models (currently Mistral OCR 2 and 3), As long as Mistral keeps the same API structure (/v1/ocr endpoint with the same request format), you can update the model identifiers in proxy-server.js:
 Line 90:
-`const validModels = ['mistral-ocr-2505', 'mistral-ocr-latest'];`
+`const validModels = ['mistral-ocr-2505', 'mistral-ocr-2512'];`
 - **Simple Setup**: Just two files - an HTML frontend and a Node.js proxy server

 ## Prerequisites